 Notes: CS493 Internship can *never* be used as an undergraduate computer science elective.

-Department policies do not allow instructors to waive the prerequisites for their courses.
-Students who believe they are mistakenly required to take a prerequisite have the following options available to them:
+Department policies do not allow instructors to waive the prerequisites for undergraduate students.
+That said, there are some out-of-the-ordinary ways to satisfy a prerequisite:

 - If the prerequisites for a course have changed, there is *sometimes* a short-term window during which you may satisfy either the old or the new course prerequisites.
 Ask the course instructor if this is approved for your catalog.